To make an appointment, please call (401) 729-2800.Locations

-The staff of Affinity Orthopedics and Sports Medicine treats acute, chronic and traumatic disorders of the musculoskeletal system, including:
+The staff of Orthopedics and Sports Medicine treats acute, chronic and traumatic disorders of the musculoskeletal system, including:

 Achilles Tendon Problems